Scheduled 2021 dates:

 Suitable for adults

 Making photopolymer plates is a magical process that can be used to print incredibly varied marks.
-Delicate tones are held in photographic images made with the intaglio method, and bold shapes can be achieved with the relief plates.
-Josie Molloy is an accomplished printmaker and brings a great deal of etching expertise to this class.
+Delicate tones are held in photographic images made with the intaglio method, and bold shapes can be achieved with slightly thicker relief plates.

 A layer of light sensitive polymer is used on a steel plate backing.
 Once exposed to strong light, the polymer changes chemically and hardens.
 Areas protected from the light stay soft and can be washed away.
 The process is environmentally friendly and when the sun is used as the light source, it is described as ‘solar plate’.

-On this two day course you can make an etching plate and a relief plate from your own design, then print them using a lovely vintage etching press.
-There is detailed instruction on preparing artwork transparencies for the best results, exposing and washing out the plates, inking up and wiping your plate, and working with different papers.
+On this one day course led by Xtina Lamb, you can make an etching plate or a relief plate from your own photograph or design, and print it using a lovely vintage press.
+There is instruction on preparing artwork transparencies for the best results, making test strips, exposing and washing out the plates, inking up and wiping your plate, and working with different papers.

-Day one focusses on plate making, with discussion on the types of image achievable, creation of hand drawn and painted positives for the relief plates, plus digital manipulation of photographs or drawings brought along for the intaglio plates.
+In the morning we focus on plate making, with discussion on the types of image achievable, creation of hand drawn and painted positives for the relief plates, plus digital manipulation of photographs or drawings brought along for the intaglio plates.
+You’ll make a test strip to get the exposure timing just right for your artwork.

-On day two you’ll push ink into the etched areas and wipe off your intaglio plate in preparation for printing, take a look at differences in papers and how they are prepared by soaking, and learn how to use the etching press safely to make prints.
-For the relief plates you’ll learn how to hand burnish, and use the Albion press to make prints from the raised surface of the plates.
+After lunch your plate will have had a chance to harden under UV lights.
+You’ll push ink into the etched areas and wipe off your intaglio plate in preparation for printing, take a look at differences in papers and how they are prepared by soaking, and learn how to use the etching press safely to make prints.
+If you chose to make a relief plate, you’ll learn how to hand burnish, and use the book press and etching press to make prints from the raised surface of the plates.

 All materials are provided and no previous experience is necessary.
 People who have taken this course can return to use our print studio during open access sessions.